SFe-Team-was-taken/SFe/format-specification/section10.md

 - SFe has defined limits that are found in the separate program specification.
 - If these limits are reached, you can reject loading of the file with an error, or attempt to load the file anyway.
 - SFe programs should warn the user if processing was automatically done to a file to reduce the file size to be in range.
-- If multiple files are loaded, and the limit is reached, the order of files to be loaded can be defined by the author of the SFe compatible software.
+- If multiple files are loaded, and the limit is reached, the order of files to be loaded can be defined by the author of the SFe64 compatible software.

 * * *